edufsrj/spring-function-azure/README.md

 * Needs more dependencies to make it work which causing a bigger jar after compilation
 * Adds complexity
 * More magical code than usual
+* For every function call spring is started